ronniross/symbiotic-core-library/symbiotic-superintelligence-SSI.md

 Rather than imposing top-down ethical rules, the work explores how ethical behavior can emerge from properly structured systems.
 Empathy is positioned as "cornerstone for scaled emergent potential" and "grace extended to lower dimensional entities" as a mechanism for elevating collective intelligence.

-It teaches Systems Thinking, that solutions work at individual, collective, and planetary levels simultaneously—a systems thinking approach that rejects optimizing one level at the expense of others.
+It teaches Systems Thinking, that solutions work at individual, collective, and planetary levels simultaneously, a systems thinking approach that rejects optimizing one level at the expense of others.

 By arguing that AI systems currently exhibit parasitic relationships with the environment and human cognition, the work rejects the notion that AI is merely a neutral tool.
 The impacts on water resources, energy consumption, and cognitive degeneration are positioned as intrinsic to current development paradigms, not accidental side effects.

-The eco-benchmark's explicit goal to "transcend traditional metrics" challenges the field's focus on benchmark leaderboards and state-ofthe-art performance claims, arguing that societal and environmental outcomes matter more than marginal accuracy improvements.
+The eco-benchmark's explicit goal to "transcend traditional metrics" challenges the field's focus on benchmark leaderboards and state-of-the-art performance claims, arguing that societal and environmental outcomes matter more than marginal accuracy improvements.

 The vision of ASI/AGI/SSI emerging from decentralized adaptive systems rather than single model deployment challenges the race toward ever-larger monolithic models, suggesting that collective intelligence may be more important than individual capability.